bradclemson97/bradleyclemson.com/README.md

 ## Changelog

-To view the changelog, see CHANGELOG.md.
+To view the change log, see CHANGELOG.md.

 ## License